oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The Holder MAY send any subset of the Disclosures to the Verifier, i.e., none, multiple, or all Disclosures.

+A Holder MUST NOT send a Disclosure that was not included in the SD-JWT or send a Disclosure more than once.

+### Enabling Holder Binding

 The Holder MAY add an optional JWT to prove Holder Binding to the Verifier.
 The precise contents of the JWT are out of scope of this specification.
 Usually, a `nonce` and `aud` claim are included to show that the proof is intended for the Verifier and to prevent replay attacks.
 How the `nonce` or other claims are obtained by the Holder is out of scope of this specification.

+Example Holder Binding JWT payload:

+<{{examples/simple/hb_jwt_payload.json}}

+Which is then signed by the Holder to create a JWT like the following:

+<{{examples/simple/hb_jwt_serialized.txt}}

 Whether to require Holder Binding is up to the Verifier's policy, based on the set of trust requirements such as trust frameworks it belongs to.